kamperh/recipe_bucktsong_awe_py3/embeddings/readme.md

 For Xitsonga, only UTD segments and test data is used; all validation (i.e. choosing hyper-parameters) is based on the Buckeye English validation data.

+The `gt2` set for Buckeye contains more word segments based on slightly relaxed thresholds (see [features/readme.md](features/readme.md)).
+The number of tokens in this set is similar to that in the `utd` set.
+However, since `gt2` contains tokens that are less similar to tokens in `val` or `test`, using this set actually results in worse performance for some of the models.

 Correspondence autoencoder
 --------------------------